lsst-dm/dm_dev_guide/python/testing.rst

 The important things to note in this example are:

+* Python tests explicitly should not contain a shebang (``#!/usr/bin/env python``) and should not be executable (so cannot be run directly with ``./test_Example.py``).
+  This avoids problems encountered running tests on macOS and helps ensure consistency in the way that tests are executed.
 * Test file names must begin with ``test_`` to allow `pytest`_ to automatically detect them without requiring an explicit test list, which can be hard to maintain and can lead to missed tests.
 * If the test is being executed using :command:`python` from the command line the `unittest.main` call performs the test discovery and executes the tests, setting exit status to non-zero if any of the tests fail.
 * Test classes are executed in the order in which they appear in the test file.